 March 3, 1820

 The Missouri Compromise represents a major milestone in American history.
 Passed by Congress on March 3, 1820, the compromise temporarily settled a divisive national debate over whether new states would permit or prohibit slavery.
-Perhaps less known, but equally important, is the fact that this landmark legislative compromise also set the stage for the “Golden Age of the Senate.”
+Perhaps less known, but equally important, is the fact that this landmark legislative compromise also set the stage for a new era in Senate history.

 February 14, 1824